 Paul Kohl received a B.S. degree from Bethany College in 1974 and Ph.D. from The University of Texas, both in Chemistry.
 After graduation, Dr. Kohl was employed at AT&T Bell Laboratories in Murray Hill, NJ from 1978 to 1989.
-During that time, he was involved in new chemical processes for silicon and compound semiconductor devices and their packaging.
-In 1989, he joined the faculty of the Georgia Institute of Technology in the School of Chemical & Biomolecular Engineering, where he is currently a Regents' Professor.
-He is also the Editor of Journal of The Electrochemical Society and past founding editor of Electrochemical and Solid-State Letters.
+During that time, he was involved in the design and processing of electronic packages for Bell system components.
+He created new chemical processes for silicon, compound semiconductor, and MEMS devices.
+In 1989, he joined the faculty of the Georgia Institute of Technology in the School of Chemical and Biomolecular Engineering, where he is currently a Regents' Professor and holder of the Thomas L. Gossage/Hercules Inc. Chair.
+He is the President of The Electrochemical Society and past Editor of Journal of The Electrochemical Society and past founding editor of Electrochemical and Solid-State Letters.